The Ultimate Bucket List Italy Road Trip

 It is true that some routes can be challenging to drive in Italy, and in big cities, Italian drivers see it as a badge of honour not to give way.
 Isn’t that the same in most big cities nowadays, though?

-Don’t let your fears about travelling to Italy by car put you off taking an Italian road trip.
+Don’t let your fears about travelling to Italy by car put you off road tripping in Italy.
 Take your time and be prepared for the differences in driving styles and roads from back home when you follow our driving in Italy tips.

 • Stick to the speed limits in Italy, which are strictly enforced by the Italian authorities.
 Unless you see a sign indicating otherwise, the speed limits in Italy are 130km/h on highways like the Autostrada and range from 50km/h to 110km/h on other roads.